KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/about-komodo-platform.md

 <div style="clear: both;">

 - Twenty-four different launch parameters are available to customize the functionality of your Smart Chain
-- Rely on the Fluidity framework to fully customize your Smart Chain with unique and arbitrary code within the consensus mechanism
+- Rely on the Antara framework to fully customize your Smart Chain with unique and arbitrary code within the consensus mechanism
 - Share and adopt code in Komodo's open-source community
 - Dispose of Smart Chains that become data-weight heavy, or transfer them to fresh Smart Chains for ease of use
 - No need for a virtual machine (VM) nor a VM-based programming language